conor-dowdall/enharmonic-note-selector/README.md

 - **Enharmonic Note Selection:** Provides a user-friendly interface for choosing a specific enharmonic spelling.
-- **Customizable Appearance:** Supports theming via CSS custom properties, allowing you to control the colors underlining each note / pitch-class.
+- **Customizable Appearance:** Supports theming via CSS custom properties and slots.
+You can set a background color for each note pitch, and the component will automatically calculate a high-contrast text color.
 - **Event Handling:** Dispatches an `enharmonic-note-selected` event when the user makes a selection, providing the selected note name and note integer.
 - **Attributes and Properties:**